On 4th October 2021, Yolt announced it is closing its accounts from 4th December 2021.

 - Yolt runs the most up-to-date encryption and regularly runs security tests

-Yolt requires you to enter your bank account details when you log in with the app, however, you are re-directed to your bank's login page via open banking.
+Yolt requires you to enter your bank account details when you connect your bank account in the app, however, you are re-directed to your bank's login page via open banking.
 This means that your sensitive data isn't stored on its servers.

 Yolt uses your mobile phone number to verify your identity and encourages the use of face and fingerprint recognition when you log in.
 Yolt allows you to easily delete your account if you find the app is not for you.
 Yolt deletes your data in accordance with GDPR.